TET2 c.2355del, p.His786MetfsTer27

 PVS1 (Very Strong)

-According to standard ACMG guidelines, the rule for PVS1 is: "Null variant in a gene where loss of function (LoF) is a known mechanism of disease (e.g., nonsense, frameshift, canonical ±1 or 2 splice sites, initiation codon, single or multi-exon deletion in a LoF gene)".
-The evidence for this variant shows: c.2355del (H786Mfs*27) is a frameshift leading to premature truncation in TET2, where loss of function is a known disease mechanism.
-Therefore, this criterion is applied at Very Strong strength because it creates a null allele by truncation in a LoF gene.
+According to standard ACMG guidelines, the rule for PVS1 is: "Null variant in a gene where loss of function (LoF) is a known mechanism of disease (e.g., nonsense, frameshift, canonical ±1 or 2 splice sites, initiation codon, single exon deletion in a LoF gene)".
+The evidence for this variant shows: NM_001127208.2:c.2355del is a frameshift predicted to truncate the protein upstream of the C-terminal catalytic domain, causing loss of function.
+Therefore, this criterion is applied at Very Strong strength because it is a null variant in TET2, a gene where LoF is a known disease mechanism.

 PS1